lulzwes/twitch-chat-plays-bot/README.md

 ----
 ### Prerequisites:
 - Python https://www.python.org/downloads/ (tested with 3.10)
-- Download Autohotkey from https://www.autohotkey.com/ and provide the .exe path to line 5.
+- Download Autohotkey from https://www.autohotkey.com/ and provide the .exe path to line 5 of the script.
 - Install ahk through pip - https://pypi.org/project/ahk/
 - Get your Twitch oauth key from https://twitchapps.com/tmi/ (DO NOT SHARE THIS!), and paste the key on line 10 between the parentheses.